 Skip to main content

-The Campus Climate unit (CCU) provides strategic advice, guidance, direction and local campus representation in areas related to diversity, equity and civil rights.
-The CCU works to create a positive climate within and across our campuses and ensures two-way communication between the CT State administrative offices and the twelve campuses.
+The Campus Climate Unit (CCU) provides strategic advice, guidance, direction and local campus representation in areas related to diversity, equity and civil rights.
+The CCU creates a positive climate within and across our campuses and ensures two-way communication between the CT State administrative offices and the twelve campuses.
 The CCU also works with the Human Resources department and the Professional Development unit to develop and launch diversity, equity, and inclusion orientations, trainings and conferences.
 Finally, the CCU leads the biennial campus climate survey and subsequent CT State and campus action plans resulting in the formulation of diversity, equity and civil rights goals and objectives for CT State.

 What is Campus Climate?